cyeunghl/cellSplitter/README.md

   and copy it straight to the clipboard.
 - 🧾 **Myco label run** – Grab a dashboard table of today’s labels for every active culture—preformatted with the date and CY initials for quick mycoplasma testing.
+- 🔀 **Clone cultures** – Spin up a new culture from the latest passage of an active line, keeping the media and notes intact while choosing a new name, vessel, and seeded cell count from a dialog.
 - 🧼 **Mycoplasma status** – Update each culture’s current Myco state (untested, tested, free, or contaminated) right from the dashboard or passage history—contaminated cultures are highlighted automatically.